If your company is insolvent and is to be liquidated it is useful to know how long the process takes, so that you can get on with your life.

 If more than 90% of shareholders agree to short notice, liquidation can happen within seven days.
 This is the minimum statutory notice for creditors.

-It doesn't stop there in that the liquidators now have to sell the assets etc, do investigations and file the necessary paperwork.
-This can take 1-2 years and maybe longer.
-The bigger the liquidation usually the longer it takes.
+It doesn’t stop there in that the liquidators now have to sell the assets etc, do investigations and file the necessary paperwork.
+This can take 1-2 years, if not longer.
+The bigger the liquidation, the longer it takes (usually).